 Ever wondered what the standard YuGiOh card size is?
 It’s a simple question, but one that can be tricky to answer off the top of your head – particularly when you remember that YuGiOh card dimensions aren’t the same ones used in other trading card games.
 To save you the headache, we’ve got the answer right here.

-Below you’ll find the rough size of the best YuGiOh cards (as well as the rest).
-We’ve consulted the official YuGiOh rules to make sure we’ve got the details down, and we’ve also shared key info about playmats, hand sizes, and YuGiOh decks.
+Below you’ll find the rough size of the best YuGiOh cards (as well as the rest) – as laid out in the official rules from Konami.
+If you’re after more details on this TCG, check our guides on How to play Yugioh to make sure we’ve got the details down, and we’ve also shared key info about playmats, hand sizes, and best Yugioh decks.

 Here’s all you need to know about YuGiOh card sizes: